WSE-research/microservice-updater/README.md

   ```
   You need `$SERVICE_ID` to access the service state and trigger updates or deletions.
 As the service
   runs a background task to start the container, you don't get a failure message during the registration.
-  Therefor, verify the service state via the API.
+  Therefore, verify the service state via the API.
 * `/service/$SERVICE_ID`
   * `GET`-Request: Get the current state of the registration process.
 Response:
     ```json